aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

 Often your application will pull data from a database and store it in the form of a **DataTable**.
 You may wish to easily insert this data into your document as a new table and quickly apply formatting to the whole table.

 Using Aspose.Words this task is very simple to achieve.
-The code presented in this article demonstrates how to do this.
+The code presented in this article shows how to do this.

 {{% alert color="primary" %}}